API-Apex-Grid/Transformer-Tracker/README.md

   - Adding/Editing Inspections: transformer must exist; minimum date is today
   - Adding Transformers: client-side check to ensure `transformerNumber` is unique
 - Cascade delete: deleting a Transformer removes its Inspections
+- AI model can be used to analyze thermal images of transformers (see `backend/AI/README.md` for details)

 ## Project structure (high level)